ignatovmg/blank-server/README.md

 Gunicorn handles the python (Django) code, accesses the database and cooperates with Nginx.

 #### Project stucture
-All the code is located in `server/`.
+All the frontend code is located in `server/`.
 The structure of `server/` directory is enforced by the Django rules, so we have `server/server`, where all the server settings locate (`settings.py`) as well as `config.py`.
 `config.py` is where the custom variables are kept (e.g. email login